gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 ### Scrum

 #### Rationale
-We found Scrum to be the appropriate methodology to follow because it implements several key components and principles:
+We found Scrum to be the appropriate methodology to follow because it implements several key components and principles thath helped us during the development process:

 1. User stories: it is key for an MVP to provide the product’s core value with the minimal amount of resources.
 User stories allowed us to focus on the value provided to users.
 2. Defined roles: the allocation of defined roles allowed us to make decisions quicker.
 In particular, the role of product owner allowed us to swiftly decide what to build and the role of scrum master to keep things on track during sprints. was helpful because of the short period of time we had to work on the project.
 3. Transparency: scrum encourages transparency in the communication of issues through the standup meetings.
 We are all new to web development so this was very useful in order to share knowledge among ourselves.
+4. Sprints: as we developed the application, gathered feedback from users, and aligned the project with the brief we had to make frequent changes to the application.
+Scrum's sprint-based process was helpful to change priorities flexibly

 #### Implementation